AdobeDocs/commerce-webapi/src/pages/graphql/usage/caching.md

 <InlineAlert variant="warning" slots="text"/>

-X-Magento-Cache-Id response header is only compatible with Varnish or Fastly.
+The `X-Magento-Cache-Id` response header is only compatible with Varnish or Fastly.
 It cannot be reliably used with built-in Full Page Cache.

 <InlineAlert variant="info" slots="text" />